viromelab/tracespipe/README.md

 ### 2.3 Configuration ###

-To configure TRACESPipe add your FASTQ files gziped at the folder
+To configure TRACESPipe add your <b>FASTQ files gziped</b> at the folder
 ```
 input_data/
 ```